FLASHPACKING IN LADAKH

 Flashpacking in Leh - Ladakh is like not elsewhere.
-Bounded by two of the world's mightiest mountain ranges, the Great Himalaya and the Karakoram, it lies athwart two other, the Ladakh range and the Zanskar range.
+Bounded by two of the world's mightiest mountain ranges, the Great Himalaya and the Karakoram, it lies athwart two others, the Ladakh range and the Zanskar range.
 The people of Ladakh are very hardy and tough like the rugged mountains and also very soft and plain.
-With round faces, short noses, and chinki eyes they resemble more to the people of Tibet and central Asia.
-To experience the culture while flashpacking in Leh, we would recommend to take home stays.
+With round faces, short noses, and chinki eyes they resemble more to the people of Tibet and Central Asia.
+To experience the culture while flashpacking in Leh, we would recommend taking homestays.

-Destination is deemed as a journey’s end, but if you’re contemplating of a place like Ladakh, it is the journey itself that offers the most delightful and tranquil view, you’ll ever witness.
+The destination is deemed as a journey’s end, but if you’re contemplating a place like Ladakh, it is the journey itself that offers the most delightful and tranquil view, you’ll ever witness.
 This Himalayan Odyssey can be your perfect getaway from the overwhelming city life and tinsel town.
-Be it for the love of adventure or quenching the thirst for exploration, it’ll be a trip like none other; a challenging one which would get you prepared both mentally and physically.
+Be it for the love of adventure or quenching the thirst for exploration, it’ll be a trip like none other; a challenging one that would get you prepared both mentally and physically.

-For those not willing to spend much time in travelling and just want get there quickly can opt for the air approach, flights from Delhi, Srinagar and Jammu are easily available to Leh.
+For those not willing to spend much time traveling and just won't get there quickly can opt for the air approach, flights from Delhi, Srinagar, and Jammu are easily available to Leh.
 As for our quintessential adventurers, they should already start planning a road trip of a lifetime.
 Buses run directly from Manali and Srinagar.